What I Learned about Work from My Dog

 Taking care of Buster helped me learn to be a responsible adult, just as my mother had hoped.
 I married and had two children.
 For a quarter century I went to work each day, putting up gracefully with rush hours, boring meetings, budgets, boards, committees and personnel problems (caused, most likely, by employees deprived of pets when they were children).

 I footed the bills for my family's food, clothing, shelter and college education.
 I even paid for their mistakes.
 I washed and dried the dishes and occasionally made the bed.
 I contributed to charities and worked for four public television stations.
-I don't think I could have been much more responsible.
+I don't think I could have been a much more responsible adult.

 But I harbored a secret desire to lead the good life Buster introduced me to.
 He never put in a full day's work.
 He never even worked part time.
 He never earned a dime, never did anything useful, never married or had children or knew or cared if he did, never put up with traffic, never sat through a meeting, never prepared a budget, never read a book or newspaper, never washed a car, never wasted time watching television -- even public television -- and never worried about nuclear war or anything else for that matter except, perhaps, which tree he should choose for his next stop.
 And even that he did without first obtaining an environmental impact report.